kebaldwi/DNAC-TEMPLATES/LABS/README.md

 # DNAC-TEMPLATE LABS
 ## Overview
-This section of the Repository will be built out in LAB form so as to guide you through the typical steps required to enable the various automation tasks delivered by DNA Center.
-This lab will give examples of templates used in DNA Center that can be modified for your own use and tested on equipment within the LAB environment.
-Additional information will be included to hopefully give a well rounded explanation of Automation methods with Templates using DNA Center and flows with both Onboarding and DayN Templates and concepts as well as Application Policy automation on both Wired and Wireless Platforms.
+This section of the repository is built out in LAB form to guide you through the typical steps required to enable the various automation tasks delivered by DNA Center.
+This lab will give examples of templates used in DNA Center that can be modified for your use and tested on equipment within the LAB environment.
+Additional information within the lab provides a well-rounded explanation of Automation methods with Templates.
+Lastly, the lab allows for customers to use DNA Center workflows to practice deploying Onboarding, DayN Templates, and Application Policy automation on both Wired and Wireless Platforms.

-The goal of this repository is a practical guide to allow engineers to rapidly begin using DNAC automation and begin conversion of IOS CLI Templates.
-The Templates they may have been using over the years and with various use cases and so the intent is to reduce the lift to begin automating.
+The goal of this lab is for it to be a practical guide to aid engineers to rapidly begin using DNA Center automation and help them work towards a template strategy.
+Additionally, this lab will give customers a permanent place to try out the templates and include configurations for various use cases.
+This environment will enable engineers to reduce the time and effort needed to instantiate the network.

+As a result, customers will gain experience setting up Plug and Play onboarding and templates.
+Additionally, they will use advanced velocity templating and troubleshooting tools, which may help during faultfinding to determine what is failing in a deployment.

 ## Sections
-Various labs will be covered within this github section of the repository please use this menu for navigation.
-Within the various folders are examples, explanation readme files for reference.
+Please use this menu to navigate the various sections of this Github repository.
+Within the multiple folders are examples, explanation readme files for reference.

 * [PnP Preparation](./LAB1-PNP-PREP/README.md#PnP) - This section explains the overall Plug and Play set up steps
 * [Onboarding Templates](./LAB2-Onboarding-Template/README.md#Day0) - This section explains in depth and how to deploy Day 0 templates